cloudrainstar/bionemo-framework/docs/docs/user-guide/nemo2.md

 # NeMo2
 NeMo2 represents tools and utilities to extend the capabilities of `pytorch-lightning` to support training and inference with megatron models.
-While pytorch-lightning supports parallel abstractions sufficient for LLMs that fit on single GPUs (distributed data parallel, aka DDP) and even somewhat larger architectures that need to be shareded across small clusters of GPUs (fully sharded data parallel, aka FSDP), when you get to very large architectures and want the most efficient pretraining and inference possible, megatron supported parallelism is a great option.
+While pytorch-lightning supports parallel abstractions sufficient for LLMs that fit on single GPUs (distributed data parallel, aka DDP) and even somewhat larger architectures that need to be sharded across small clusters of GPUs (Fully Sharded Data Parallel, aka FSDP), when you get to very large architectures and want the most efficient pretraining and inference possible, megatron-supported parallelism is a great option.

 So in other words, NeMo2 adds the Megatron strategy in addition to the standard DDP and FSDP strategies.

-Many downstream constraints, and conventions are driven by the underlying constraints of megatron.
+Many downstream constraints and conventions are driven by the underlying constraints of megatron.

 ## Deeper background on megatron
 ### Other options for parallelizing smaller models